-- Whipped Cream – If you’ve never tried adding some whipped cream to your waffles, now is the time!
+- Whipped Cream – If you’ve never tried adding some whipped cream, now is the time!
 It’s beyond scrumptious.

-- Berries – Any berries would be lovely on homemade waffles.
-Strawberries, blueberries, and raspberries would all be great.
+- Berries – Any berries would be lovely.
+Strawberries, blueberries, and raspberries are all great.

 - Sugar – Either some powdered sugar or a sprinkle of cinnamon and sugar on top.
 Yum!